lovevery-digital/lovevery-homework/README.md

 anything is wrong at this stage and you can't obviously fix it, let us know.
 This is *not* a test of your ability to setup a Rails dev environment.

-Once you have verified that you can run the specs, run both webpacker and rails server in seperate shells via:
+Once you have verified that you can run the specs, run both webpacker and rails server in separate shells via:

 ```
 > bin/webpack-dev-server